fung673/fung673/README.md

 web developer
 -------------

-Fresh graduate learning to become a full-stack web developer in the future, starting with HTML, CSS, and javascript.
+Fresh graduate learning web development in the future, started with HTML, CSS, and javascript.

 * 🌍  I'm based in Hong Kong
 * 🖥️  See my portfolio at [Github](https://fung673.github.io/myPortfolio/)